KJMcGuire/kjmcguire.com/content/doing/doing-2/index.md

 > I can just imagine little kids riding their Big Wheels around your backyard!
 > — Mom

-That Big Wheels track is supposed to be a mediation path.
+That Big Wheels track is supposed to be a meditation path.
 All those little dashes of almost color were supposed to do this:
 ![desert garden](./imgs/Garden_JS-Landscape.jpg "I promise you there are seven of those catmint plants in the first picture.")

 We did hire a landscape designer, and I was pretty firm in telling her exactly what I did and did not want.
 The problem is she listened.
 But I require supervision if I'm going to venture outside my lane and do something creative.
 I need someone with more artistic sense to walk me back from my bad idea.